-But there is a catch to this process, the complex equations which are solved by supercomputers are notoriously sensitive in nature.
-They come under a domain called “Chaos theory” (i.e a set of scientific principles describing highly complex systems, where small changes in initial conditions radically change the final results.)
+But there is a catch to this process; the complex equations that supercomputers solve are notoriously sensitive in nature.
+They come under a domain called “Chaos theory” (i.e. a set of scientific principles describing highly complex systems, where small changes in initial conditions radically change the final results.)
 This is otherwise known as the “Butterfly effect ”.
-This term was initially Coined by Edward Lorenz in 1960 at MIT)
+Edward Lorenz initially coined this term in 1960 at MIT.

 The current lead time for a tornado evacuation is just 13 min.
 This ascertains that a tornado encounter would be a dangerously close call proving it to be a lethal yet intriguing phenomenon.